Examples of skin blemishes we can remove

 Come for safe, comfortable treatment in our private clinic

-On the day of treatment you will come to our private clinic in Burnley.
+On the day of treatment, you will come to our private clinic in Burnley.
 Our doctor will review your treatment, take pictures of your blemish(es) and will go through a treatment consent form with you.

 The area to be treated will be cleaned, injected with local anaesthetic if required and your chosen treatment carried out.

 Our doctor will talk you through caring for the treated area and you will be given a post-procedure care pack if required.
-An appointment will be made for a 2-week follow up, which is included in the cost of your treatment.
+An appointment will be made for a two-week follow up, which is included in the cost of your treatment.